beni-17/Python_XCP/README.md

 # Python_XCP
-Proof of concept, Python to Teensy connection with serial XCP
+Proof of concept, Python to Teensy connection with serial XCP.

 # Simulink
 to generate a2l file, open simulink